 The 10 Best Electric Can Openers

 This wiki has been updated 35 times since it was first published in June of 2015.
 Save your energy in the kitchen for coming up with elaborate new recipes by using one of these electric can openers.
 They come in various designs to suit nearly any decor and space restrictions, and can either sit on the counter, mount under a cabinet, or stay out of the way in a drawer until you need them.
 Many also offer other convenient gadgets to open jars, bags and bottles.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes